lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 We will finish all the data models when [access token is created](https://github.com/lepture/example-oauth1-server/commit/88dee8057eb1864d90e1df1895a47efdbad4ee66).

-The next big thing is the handlers.
-How we handle the authorization flow, the request token and access token.
+The next big thing is the handlers - how we handle the authorization flow, the request token and access token.
 Check [commit#55664c4](https://github.com/lepture/example-oauth1-server/commit/55664c43951f593efa545e8968b1371b9d01659c).

 In this commit, we implemented all required handlers.
 And we also fixed